syncfusion/blazor-docs/src/charts/sparkline/appearance.md

 ## Padding

-Sparkline supports the padding between container and bottom, left, right, top padding of the Sparkline to be customized by setting in [`SparklinePadding`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklinePadding.html).

-The following code example shows the Sparkline Charts with overall padding is set to 20.
+The Sparkline supports padding between container and component using [`SparklinePadding`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklinePadding.html).
+The code example below shows the Sparkline Chart with overall padding set to 20.

 ```csharp
 @using Syncfusion.Blazor.Charts